 from the sent data, are initialized with null

-When the Send Uncompressed Flag is selected, BigQuery Connector for SAP sends records to BigQuery with all of their fields, including any empty fields.
-Except for date fields and timestamp fields, the empty fields retain whatever value they were initialized with in the source table.
+When the uncompressed data is sent for replication, except for date fields and timestamp fields, the empty fields retain whatever value they were initialized with in the source table.
 The initialized value for date and timestamp fields receive the following values:

 - Date field initialization value: